-Youth Train is delighted to participate in Science Week 2020.
-The six-week Co-creation project will explore energy and its generation.
-It will focus on renewable energy and choices to be made so that energy generation is effective, appropriate and sustainable.
-Michelle Maher, Scientist will co-ordinate this co-creation project with Youthtrain CTC, IT Carlow Wexford Campus and the ESB.
-In the spirit of science experimentation and exploration, the learners aged 17-21 are equal co-creators and will be key to shaping the programme and learning outcomes.
-Learning skills such as critical thinking, accepting failure as merely a setback, teamworking, creativity and communications will permeate the content and approach.
-The goal is to present the programme discoveries during Science week.
+This six-week Co-creation project explored energy and its generation, focusing on renewable energy and the choices to be made so that energy generation is effective, appropriate and sustainable.
+Michelle Maher, scientist co-ordinated this co-creation project with Youth Train CTC and encouraged students to explore these topics in a very practical and hands-on way.
+In the spirit of science experimentation and exploration, the learners aged 17-21 were equal co-creators and were key to shaping the programme and learning outcomes.
+Learning skills such as critical thinking, accepting failure as merely a setback, team working, creativity and communications permeated the content and approach.

 Youth Train in Wexford Town provides a young person aged 16 – 21 years with an opportunity for real and meaningful change.
 Supported by Waterford Wexford ETB and managed by a local Board of Management, Youth Train is an effective support to young people and a support for future employment in Wexford.